-Clause 5 provides for the update of outdated provisions of the 1832 Act regulating the Company.
-Amendments to those provisions are set out in Part 1 of Schedule 1.
+Clause 5 provides for section 1 of the 1832 Act (which establishes the Company) to be updated as a consequence of the changes made by the Bill.
+The amendment to that provision is set out in Part 1 of Schedule 1.